 Yes, that's exactly how gravity is viewed these days.
 This is the content of Einstein's General theory of Relativity.
 Einstein conjectured that perhaps we've been looking at things in the wrong way.
 Newton viewed the orbit of a satellite, or the parabolic flight of a projectile, or the fall of an apple, to be complicated motions caused by the action of this mysterious force called gravity.
 But Einstein turned the problem on its head, and decided that satellites, projectiles, and apples are all following a motion that is as simple as any motion can be, provided they are viewed on the stage of a curved spacetime.
 The ones whose motion through spacetime is very complicated are ourselves, standing on Earth's surface.

 This change of view wasn't just made for the sake of a different viewpoint.
 Einstein's change in viewpoint enabled him to make predictions that differ to corresponding ones made by Newton's theory.
 And it is Einstein's predictions that have been verified experimentally to a very high accuracy.

 And what of the Nazi senior SS officer Wernher von Braun?
 He is often regarded as the father of modern rocketry and of putting a man on the Moon, even though he took his key ideas from Robert Goddard.
 The main reason von Braun got rockets to work was his access to huge Nazi funding and slave labour, things that Goddard did not possess, and which von Braun never acknowledged or apologised for.
-But it's clear from his book above that von Braun didn't understand the first thing about orbital dynamics.
+But it's clear from his book above that von Braun didn't understand what a physicist will regard as the first thing about orbital dynamics.
 His role in the history of the American space programme needs re-evaluating.
-The scientists who really did understand orbital dynamics would've succeeded in putting men on the Moon even if von Braun had never been enlisted as head of the programme.
+The scientists who really did understand orbital dynamics would have succeeded in putting men on the Moon even if von Braun had never been enlisted as head of the programme.